Loam: Use in farming

 Loam is considered ideal for gardening and agricultural uses because it retains nutrients well and retains water while still allowing excess water to drain away.
 A soil dominated by one or two of the three particle size groups can behave like loam if it has a strong granular structure, promoted by a high content of organic matter.
 However, a soil that meets the textural (geological) definition of loam can lose its characteristic desirable qualities when it is compacted, depleted of organic matter, or has clay dispersed throughout its fine-earth fraction.

 For example, pea can be cultivated in sandy loam and clay loam soils, but not more compacted sandy soils.

 Use in house construction

-Loam (the high-humus definition, not the soil texture definition) may be used for the construction of houses, for example in loam post and beam construction.
-Building crews can build a layer of loam on the inside of walls, which can help to control air humidity.
-Loam, combined with straw, can be used as rough construction material to build walls.
-This is one of the oldest technologies for house construction in the world.
-Within this there are two broad methods: the use of rammed earth, or unfired bricks (adobe).
+Loam is traditionally widely used for the construction of houses, for example in loam post and beam construction.
+Other techniques are e.g. rammed earth or adobe (unfired loam bricks).
+Loam is well known for its capalibity to control air humidty.
+In Countries with a high temperature like Morocco, thick walls build with loam help to keep the houses cool.